Problems with SDA "Truth" about Babylon and the Harlot

 And the woman which thou sawest is that great city which reigneth over the kings of the earth.

-Most people take a quick look at the last part of the verse, "reigneth over the kings of the earth", and immediately conclude the "great city" must be Rome, the city that ruled the world.
-Adventists take a twist on that, and interpret the city as papal Rome.
-However, Strong's notes that the Greek word for "reigneth" is basileia, which can be used to refer to a "dominion" that is "not to be confused with an actual kingdom but rather the right or authority to rule over a kingdom."
+Most people take a quick look at the last part of the verse, "reigneth over the kings of the earth," and immediately conclude the "great city" must be Rome, the city that ruled the world in the New Testament era.
+SDAs take a twist on that, and interpret the city as papal Rome.
+However, Strong's notes that the Greek word for "reigneth" is basileia, which can be used to refer to a "dominion" and that is "not to be confused with an actual kingdom but rather the right or authority to rule over a kingdom."

 Under the Old Covenant, Jerusalem was the seat of God's government and His power upon this earth: